wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/variables/how-to-determine-what-type-an-object-variable-refers-to.md

 ---
-title: Procedimiento Determinar el tipo al que hace referencia una variable de objeto (Visual Basic) ms.date: 07/20/2015
+title: 'Cómo: Determinar el tipo al que hace referencia una variable de objeto' ms.date: 07/20/2015
 helpviewer_keywords:
 - TypeOf operator [Visual Basic], determining object variable type
 - variables [Visual Basic], object
 - object variables [Visual Basic], determining type ms.assetid: 6f6a138d-58a4-40d1-9f4e-0a3c598eaf81
-ms.openlocfilehash: 935623dd4b6edca188f932aca0e560130199e8f6
+ms.openlocfilehash: 9f9b89e2fea0bd69cba6d50fa1d1fb9cc3927685
-ms.sourcegitcommit: f20dd18dbcf2275513281f5d9ad7ece6a62644b4
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 07/30/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68626574"
+ms.locfileid: "74348611"
 ---
-# <a name="how-to-determine-what-type-an-object-variable-refers-to-visual-basic"></a><span data-ttu-id="2d28f-102">Procedimiento Determinar el tipo al que hace referencia una variable de objeto (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="2d28f-102">How to: Determine What Type an Object Variable Refers To (Visual Basic)</span></span>
+# <a name="how-to-determine-what-type-an-object-variable-refers-to-visual-basic"></a><span data-ttu-id="cafc6-102">Cómo: Determinar el tipo al que hace referencia una variable de objeto (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="cafc6-102">How to: Determine What Type an Object Variable Refers To (Visual Basic)</span></span>

-<span data-ttu-id="2d28f-103">Una variable de objeto contiene un puntero a los datos que se almacenan en otro lugar.</span><span class="sxs-lookup"><span data-stu-id="2d28f-103">An object variable contains a pointer to data that is stored elsewhere.</span></span> <span data-ttu-id="2d28f-104">El tipo de datos que pueden cambiar durante el tiempo de ejecución.</span><span class="sxs-lookup"><span data-stu-id="2d28f-104">The type of that data can change during run time.</span></span> <span data-ttu-id="2d28f-105">En cualquier momento, puede usar el <xref:System.Type.GetTypeCode%2A> método para determinar el tipo en tiempo de ejecución actual o el [operador typeof](../../../../visual-basic/language-reference/operators/typeof-operator.md) para averiguar si el tipo en tiempo de ejecución actual es compatible con un tipo especificado.</span><span class="sxs-lookup"><span data-stu-id="2d28f-105">At any moment, you can use the <xref:System.Type.GetTypeCode%2A> method to determine the current run-time type, or the [TypeOf Operator](../../../../visual-basic/language-reference/operators/typeof-operator.md) to find out if the current run-time type is compatible with a specified type.</span></span>
+<span data-ttu-id="cafc6-103">An object variable contains a pointer to data that is stored elsewhere.</span><span class="sxs-lookup"><span data-stu-id="cafc6-103">An object variable contains a pointer to data that is stored elsewhere.</span></span> <span data-ttu-id="cafc6-104">The type of that data can change during run time.</span><span class="sxs-lookup"><span data-stu-id="cafc6-104">The type of that data can change during run time.</span></span> <span data-ttu-id="cafc6-105">At any moment, you can use the <xref:System.Type.GetTypeCode%2A> method to determine the current run-time type, or the [TypeOf Operator](../../../../visual-basic/language-reference/operators/typeof-operator.md) to find out if the current run-time type is compatible with a specified type.</span><span class="sxs-lookup"><span data-stu-id="cafc6-105">At any moment, you can use the <xref:System.Type.GetTypeCode%2A> method to determine the current run-time type, or the [TypeOf Operator](../../../../visual-basic/language-reference/operators/typeof-operator.md) to find out if the current run-time type is compatible with a specified type.</span></span>

-### <a name="to-determine-the-exact-type-an-object-variable-currently-refers-to"></a><span data-ttu-id="2d28f-106">Para determinar el tipo exacto al que una variable de objeto hace referencia actualmente</span><span class="sxs-lookup"><span data-stu-id="2d28f-106">To determine the exact type an object variable currently refers to</span></span>
+### <a name="to-determine-the-exact-type-an-object-variable-currently-refers-to"></a><span data-ttu-id="cafc6-106">To determine the exact type an object variable currently refers to</span><span class="sxs-lookup"><span data-stu-id="cafc6-106">To determine the exact type an object variable currently refers to</span></span>

-1. <span data-ttu-id="2d28f-107">En la variable de objeto, llame <xref:System.Object.GetType%2A> al método para recuperar <xref:System.Type?displayProperty=nameWithType> un objeto.</span><span class="sxs-lookup"><span data-stu-id="2d28f-107">On the object variable, call the <xref:System.Object.GetType%2A> method to retrieve a <xref:System.Type?displayProperty=nameWithType> object.</span></span>
+1. <span data-ttu-id="cafc6-107">On the object variable, call the <xref:System.Object.GetType%2A> method to retrieve a <xref:System.Type?displayProperty=nameWithType> object.</span><span class="sxs-lookup"><span data-stu-id="cafc6-107">On the object variable, call the <xref:System.Object.GetType%2A> method to retrieve a <xref:System.Type?displayProperty=nameWithType> object.</span></span>

     ```vb
     Dim myObject As Object
     myObject.GetType()
     ```

-2. <span data-ttu-id="2d28f-108">En la <xref:System.Type?displayProperty=nameWithType> clase, llame al método <xref:System.Type.GetTypeCode%2A> compartido para recuperar el <xref:System.TypeCode> valor de enumeración para el tipo del objeto.</span><span class="sxs-lookup"><span data-stu-id="2d28f-108">On the <xref:System.Type?displayProperty=nameWithType> class, call the shared method <xref:System.Type.GetTypeCode%2A> to retrieve the <xref:System.TypeCode> enumeration value for the object's type.</span></span>
+2. <span data-ttu-id="cafc6-108">On the <xref:System.Type?displayProperty=nameWithType> class, call the shared method <xref:System.Type.GetTypeCode%2A> to retrieve the <xref:System.TypeCode> enumeration value for the object's type.</span><span class="sxs-lookup"><span data-stu-id="cafc6-108">On the <xref:System.Type?displayProperty=nameWithType> class, call the shared method <xref:System.Type.GetTypeCode%2A> to retrieve the <xref:System.TypeCode> enumeration value for the object's type.</span></span>

     ```vb
     Dim myObject As Object